B-Nr/B-Nr/README.md

 ## Hi there 👋.
 My name is Baraa and I am from Egypt.
-I am a CS freshman at Bilkent Uni.
+I am a CS freshman at Bilkent University

 <!--
 **B-Nr/B-Nr** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.